liferay/liferay-docker/README.md

 # Issue tracking

-If you have issues with the Docker Image scripts, please report an [LPS ticket](https://issues.liferay.com/browse/LPS) in Liferay's issue management system with the component `Docker Images`.
+If you have issues with the Docker Image scripts, please report an [DOCKER ticket](https://issues.liferay.com/browse/DOCKER) in Liferay's issue management system.